Juliet Clare van der Gucht

 Sir Albert Raymond Maillard Carr1

-Sir Albert Raymond Maillard Carr was born on 11 April 1919.2 He is the son of Reginald Henry Maillard Carr and Marion (?).3,2 He married Sara Ann Mary Strickland, daughter of Algernon Walter Strickland and Lady Mary Pamela Madeline Sibell Charteris, on 6 September 1950.2
+Sir Albert Raymond Maillard Carr was born on 11 April 1919.2 He was the son of Reginald Henry Maillard Carr and Ethel Gertrude Marion Graham.3,2 He married Sara Ann Mary Strickland, daughter of Algernon Walter Strickland and Lady Mary Pamela Madeline Sibell Charteris, on 6 September 1950.2 He died on 20 April 2015 at age 96.4

 Children of Sir Albert Raymond Maillard Carr and Sara Ann Mary Strickland